 - Actual amount awarded will depend on nominee’s budget and the availability of funds

 Doctoral programs should submit the PDF applications directly to the Graduate School via GSASGradResearch@georgetown.edu by the deadlines indicated above.

-Nominations will be reviewed by a committee comprised of the Director of External Fellowships and a standing committee of faculty.
-Every effort will be made to notify applicants by November 30, 2019 for the fall competition, and March 29, 2020 for the spring competition.
+Nominations will be reviewed by a committee comprised of the Associate Director of External Fellowships and a standing committee of faculty.
 The Graduate School will issue payment directly to the awardees.